SkylineCommunications/SLC-C-Example_Flow-Engineering/readme.md

 # Flow Engineering Connector Example

-Example DataMiner connector that demonstrates how to support generic flow engineering tables via InterApp messages.
+Example DataMiner connector that demonstrates how to support generic flow engineering (FLE) tables via InterApp messages.

+The objective is to create a mediation layer using generic tables.
+This allows to track which incoming and outgoing flows are passing through an element in a standardized way.
+The tables are mostly populated with data that is coming from the device, but also extended with metadata from flow engineering itself.
+Flows can be multicast streams, SDI or ASI connections, and more.
+These tables are used by the MediaOps solution to show the 'as-is' path, which represents the actual route a specific signal takes through the devices.

 ## Implementation
 ### Protocol.xml